 Note1: Troubleshooting articles are only available in English.

-This General Availability applies only for OXO Connect & OXO Connect Evolution as "stand-alone" PBX.
+For OXO Connect & OXO Connect Evolution the General Availability applies only for PBX as "stand-alone".
 Do not install the WebRTC gateway on an OXO Connect or OXO Connect Evolution that is networked with another PBX.
 More details on the topologies will be published soon.

 Once the WebRTC Gateway, PBX Sip trunk and Virtual ressource (REX on OmniPCX Enterprise, AnyDevice on OXO Connect and OXO Connect Evolution) are configured and your deskphone is well associated to your Rainbow account you should have in your Rainbow Web/Desktop client following new menu: